Void coefficient

 In nuclear engineering, the void coefficient (more properly called void coefficient of reactivity) is a number that can be used to estimate how much the reactivity of a nuclear reactor changes as voids (typically steam bubbles) form in the reactor moderator or coolant.
-Net reactivity in a reactor is the sum total of all these contributions, of which the void coefficient is but one.
-Reactors in which either the moderator or the coolant is a liquid typically will have a void coefficient value that is either negative (if the reactor is under-moderated) or positive (if the reactor is over-moderated).
-Reactors in which neither the moderator nor the coolant is a liquid (e.g., a graphite-moderated, gas-cooled reactor) will have a void coefficient value equal to zero.
-It is unclear how the definition of "void" coefficient applies to reactors in which the moderator/coolant is neither liquid nor gas (supercritical water reactor).
+Net reactivity in a reactor depends on several factors, one of which is the void coefficient.
+Reactors in which either the moderator or the coolant is a liquid will typically have a void coefficient which is either negative (if the reactor is under-moderated) or positive (if the reactor is over-moderated).
+Reactors in which neither the moderator nor the coolant is a liquid (e.g., a graphite-moderated, gas-cooled reactor) will have a zero void coefficient.

 Explanation

 Nuclear fission reactors run on nuclear chain reactions, in which each nucleus that undergoes fission releases heat and neutrons.
 Each neutron may impact another nucleus and cause it to undergo fission.
-The speed of this neutron affects its probability of causing additional fission, as does the presence of neutron-absorbing material.
-On the one hand, thermal neutrons are more easily absorbed by fissile nuclei than fast neutrons, so a neutron moderator that slows neutrons will increase the reactivity of a nuclear reactor.
-On the other hand, a neutron absorber will decrease the reactivity of a nuclear reactor.
+The speed of this neutron affects its probability of causing additional fission.
+Thermal neutrons are more easily absorbed by fissile nuclei than fast neutrons, so a neutron moderator that slows neutrons will increase the reactivity of a nuclear reactor.
+A neutron absorber will decrease the reactivity of a nuclear reactor.
 These two mechanisms are used to control the thermal power output of a nuclear reactor.

 In order to extract useful power from a nuclear reactor, and (for most reactor designs) to keep it intact and functioning, a cooling system must be used.
 Some reactors circulate pressurized water; some use liquid metal, such as sodium, NaK, lead, or mercury; others use gases (see advanced gas-cooled reactor).
 If the coolant is a liquid, it may boil if the temperature inside the reactor rises.
 This boiling leads to voids inside the reactor.
 Voids may also form if coolant is lost from the reactor in some sort of accident (called a loss of coolant accident, which has other dangers).
 Some reactors operate with the coolant in a constant state of boiling, using the generated vapor to turn turbines.

 The coolant liquid may act as a neutron absorber, as a neutron moderator, usually as both but with one or other role as the most influential.
 In either case, the amount of void inside the reactor can affect the reactivity of the reactor.
 The change in reactivity caused by a change of voids inside the reactor is directly proportional to the void coefficient.